stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 ## Introduction {#sec:introduction}

 The FAIR principles [[Wilkinson 2016]] encourage sharing of scientific data with machine-readable metadata and the use of interoperable formats, and are being adapted by a wide range of research infrastructures.
-They have been recognised by the research community and policy makers as a goal to strive for [[EU 2016]].
+They have been recognised by the research community and policy makers as a goal to strive for [[Ayris 2016]].
 In particular, the European Open Science Cloud ([EOSC](https://www.eosc.eu/)) has promoted adaptation of FAIR data sharing of data resources across electronic research infrastructures [[Mons 2017]].
 The EOSC Interoperability Framework [[Corcho 2021]] puts particular emphasis on how interoperability can be achieved technically, semantically, organisationally, and legally – laying out a vision of how data, publication, software and services can work together to form an ecosystem of rich digital objects.

 Specifically, the EOSC Interoperability framework highlights the emerging FAIR Digital Object (FDO) concept [[Schultes 2019]] as a possible foundation for building a semantically interoperable ecosystem to fully realise the FAIR principles beyond individual repositories and infrastructures.
 The FDO approach has great potential, as it proposes strong requirements for identifiers, types, access and formalises interactive operations on objects.